An axiomatization of six-functor formalisms: Nagata six-functor formalisms

-is vertically left-adjointable, giving a natural isomorphism and hence an adjunction $f^ *\vdash f_!$. \end{itemize} Now let $f:X\to Y$ be an $n$-truncated morphism in $I$. \begin{itemize} \item[(a)] Suppose $n=-2$.
+again the image of a square of type $(P_-,P_\times^\op)$ and therefore vertically left-adjoinable, giving a natural isomorphism and hence an adjunction $f^ *\vdash f_!$. \end{itemize} Now let $f:X\to Y$ be an $n$-truncated morphism in $I$. \begin{itemize} \item[(a)] Suppose $n=-2$.
 Again, in this case $f$ is an isomorphism, so $f^*$ has a canonical left adjoint $f_\natural$.
-By condition (A) in Definition \ref{defn:newpre3ff}, the square
+The square is the image of a square of type $(I_-^\op,I_-)$, and therefore by condition (A) in Definition \ref{defn:newpre3ff} it is vertically left-adjoinable, giving a natural isomorphism $f_\natural = f_\natural f^* f_! \to f_!$ and hence an adjunction $f_!\vdash f^*$.